jtribe/ios-tools/README.md

 Most functions are accessed using a simple scripting framework in `bin/execute.sh` that provides access to the functions in `bin/components`.

-- Run `bin/setup.sh` to setup your dev environment
 - Run `bin/execute.sh` for usage
+- Run `bin/execute.sh setup` to setup your dev environment
 - Run `bin/update.sh` to update the project dependencies
 - Run `bin/git-update.sh` to pull changes from upstream and update the project dependencies